 (1) Gradation includes any mineral filler and is specified in percent passing.

 (2) Use natural sand with at least 50 percent silicon dioxide by weight according to ASTM C 146.
 Include with a JMF submittal certified test data from an AASHTO accredited laboratory showing conformance to the 50 percent silicon dioxide requirement.
-Ensure data is no more than one year old at time of submittal..
+Ensure data is no more than one year old at time of submittal.

 (3) Fine Aggregate - Use natural sand with at least 50 percent silicon dioxide by weight according to ASTM C 146.
 Include with a JMF submittal certified test data from an AASHTO accredited laboratory showing conformance to the 50 percent silicon dioxide requirement.
 Ensure data is no more than one year old at time of submittal.
 For medium mixes, use no more than 20 percent limestone sand by weight of total aggregate.
 For heavy mixes, use 20 percent limestone sand or air cooled slag sand by weight of total aggregate.
 If 10 percent RAP is used the silicon dioxide content of the total natural sand blend must be at least 50 percent.